mic-bac/recommender/README.md

 An example implementation using Python and the `Surprise` library can be found [here](collaborative_filtering.py).

-### Association Rule Mining
+### Association Rule Mining (ARM)
 Association rule mining identifies relationships between items based on user transactions.
+Compared to the above method, which rely on similarity, ARM can be beneficial for cross-selling activities.
 - **Advantages**:
   - Can uncover hidden patterns in data.
   - Useful for market basket analysis.